jeffpk62/speech-to-text-icp/developer-overview.md

 -   [The asynchronous HTTP interface](/docs/services/speech-to-text-icp/async.html) provides a non-blocking interface that lets you register a callback URL to receive notifications or to poll the service for job status and results.
 -   [The batch-processing HTTP interface](/docs/services/speech-to-text-icp/batch.html) provides a means of transcribing multiple audio files with a single request.
 In addition to speech recognition, the interface provides [speech analytics](/docs/services/speech-to-text-icp/analytics.html) to learn detailed information about conversations and their individual speakers.

 The interfaces provide similar speech recognition capabilities, but you might specify the same parameter as a request header, a query parameter, or a parameter of a JSON object depending on the interface that you use.
 The batch-processing interface requires a Cloud Object Storage (COS) server for passing audio files to the service and for obtaining results from the service.
-(Batch processing currently supports a limited set of speech recognition parameters.)
+Batch processing currently supports a limited set of speech recognition parameters.

+The WebSocket and synchronous HTTP interfaces accept a maximum of 100 MB of audio data with a single request.
+The batch-processing interface accepts a maximum of 100 MB of audio for any file of a request.
+The asynchronous HTTP interface accepts a maximum of 1 GB of audio data with a request.

 -   For information about making requests with each of the {{site.data.keyword.speechtotextshort}}: Customer Care interfaces, see [Making requests to the service](/docs/services/speech-to-text-icp/making-requests.html).
 -   For examples of basic speech recognition requests with each of the service's interfaces, see [Making a recognition request](/docs/services/speech-to-text-icp/basic-request.html).